AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/getting-started.md

 ## What's Next {#what-is-next}

 Thanks for getting started on your AEM Cloud Service migration journey!
-Now that you read this document you should get up to speed with [Determining if your Deployment is Ready to be Moved to AEM as a Cloud Service](/help/journey-migration/readiness.md).
+Now that you read this document you should get up to speed with the [Readiness phase](/help/journey-migration/readiness.md), which will help you determine whether your deployment is ready to be moved to AEM as a Cloud Service.

 ## Additional Resources {#additional-resources}